 In this module the students conduct projects in collaboration with companies and organisations.
 The module aims to problematise the need of sustainable change that the companies and organisations are facing, based on different competencies in the fields of economics, technology, and design.

-The module contains:
+The module covers the following areas and concepts:

-- systems theory and systems analysis - systemic thinking for organisational change - Systems Engineering concepts and different stakeholders' needs analyses - transdisciplinary project work in theory and practice - · analysis of the UN's global goals for sustainable development - · critical perspectives on societies' values, norms, and practices
+- systems theory and systems analysis - · systemic thinking for organisational change - Systems Engineering concepts and different stakeholders' needs analyses - transdisciplinary project work in theory and practice - analysis of the UN's global goals for sustainable development - critical perspectives on societies' values, norms, and practices